lily-open-source/Environmental-Monitoring-System/Readme.md

 ## Usage
 - **Monitoring Data**:
-  - Open the Blynk app and add widgets to monitor temperature, humidity, ammonia levels, and heat index.
-  - The data will be displayed on the I2C LCD connected to the ESP32.
+  - For the **offline version**, data will be displayed on the I2C LCD.
+  - For the **Adafruit IO version**, data will be sent to the Adafruit IO dashboard for remote monitoring.
+  - For the **Blynk version**, data will be sent to the Blynk app for remote monitoring.
   - The data will also be transmitted over the RS-485 network.

 - **Interpreting the Heat Index**: